RG evolution and effect of intermediate new-physics on $\Delta B=1$ four-fermion operators: Running of the Beta Function

 Fig.~\ref{fig:Case3_running} shows the evolution of the four proton decay Wilson coefficients $C^{duql}_{1111}$, $C^{qque}_{1111}$, $C^{qqql}_{1111}$, and $C^{duue}_{1111}$ over the energy range.
 The comparison shows the running without BNC-BNV mixing (blue) and the evolution including full BNC-BNV operator mixing (dotted orange).
 For the benchmark initial condition with $C^{duql}_{1331} = C^{qque}_{1331} = C^{qqql}_{1331} = C^{duue}_{1331} = 4\times10^{-20}~\text{GeV}^{-2}$ (Set 1), the deviation from the without mixing trajectory is visibly enhanced compared to other cases.

 The values of the UV scale $\Lambda / \sqrt{c}$ obtained under three conditions: without RG evolution (in dotted line), with running in scenario without BNC-BNV mixing (in blue), and with full BNC-BNV mixing (in orange) for different initial scale values of each BNV Wilson coefficient are displayed in Fig.~\ref{fig:Lambda_comparison_case3}.
 The numerical results corresponding to this case are summarised in Table.~\ref{tab:limits_case_3}.
+The dependence of the proton decay scale on the BNC-BNV mixing terms is summarised in Fig.~\ref{fig:correlation_3}.
+The plot Fig.\ref{fig:without_3} shows the proton decay scale obtained after RG evolution without including the BNC-BNV mixing, while Fig.~\ref{fig:with_3} shows the effect of the mixing.